dmnfarrell/snipgenie/README.md

 ## Variant calling method

-The previous method was to split the genome into chunks and run `bcftools mpileup` all samples together, then concatenate the result into one large bcf file.
+The older method was to split the genome into chunks and run `bcftools mpileup` for all samples together, then concatenate the result into one large bcf file.
 This file was then used for `bcftools call`.
 This method has been replaced by the more typical approach of running mpileup on individual files, running the calling, then merging the results with `bcftools merge`.
-The reason for the change is that the old method was inflexible for large numbers of samples because the entire mpileup has to be re-run when new samples are added.
-The old method is still available by specifying `-c old`.
+In both cases filters are applied at the end.
+The reason for the change is that the old method was inflexible for very large numbers of samples because the entire mpileup has to be re-run when new samples are added.
+The old method is still available by specifying `-O` at the command line.

 ## Inputs